 \mypara{Domains and LLMs Transfer Experiment} For zero-shot detectors, we applied the threshold and classifier from the source domain directly to the target domain.
 For model-based detectors, we used models fine-tuned on the source domain and evaluated them on the target domain test data.

-\mypara{Class Incremental Experiment} To train the original model, we use a similar setting as that in the model attribution task.
-We train the model for 2 epochs in this stage and set the learning rate to 5e-6, and the batch size to 64.
+\mypara{Class Incremental Experiment} To train the original model, we use a setting similar to that in the model attribution task.
+We train the model for 2 epochs in this stage and set the learning rate to 5e-6 and the batch size to 64.
 To train the updated model, training data has the same number of data as each class had in the previous stage.
-We train the model for 1 epoch in this stage and set the learning rate to 2.5e-7 (1/4 of the original ale), and the batch size to 64.
+We train the model for 1 epoch in this stage and set the learning rate to 2.5e-7 (1/4 of the original lr) and the batch size to 64.
 For the LwF technique, the regularization parameter is set to 0.2.
-To maintain the exampler in iCaRL, we set the cache size for each class to 100.
-The validation set in BiC is constructed by combining the data in exampler together.
-Specifically, since a small amount of old data is introduced in the training process of iCaRL and BiC, we adopt weighted cross entropy to avoid the side effect of data imbalance.
+To maintain the example in iCaRL, we set the cache size for each class to 100.
+The validation set in BiC is constructed by combining the data in the example together.
+Specifically, since a small amount of old data is introduced in the training process of iCaRL and BiC, we adopt weighted cross entropy to avoid the side effects of data imbalance.